Grodno: Early history

+Grand Duchy of Lithuania

 Grodno became part of the Grand Duchy of Lithuania in the 13th century, and the local stronghold was rebuilt by Lithuanians.
 Prince Daniel of Galicia briefly captured the city in 1253 and once again attacked it in 1259.
 In 1276, Duke Traidenis gave shelter in Grodno to Yotvingians fleeing the Teutonic Knights' massacre.
 The city was unsuccessfully attacked by the Rus' princes and Tatars in 1277, then repeatedly attacked, with varying success, by the Teutonic Knights in 1283, 1296, 1306, 1311, 1312, 1328, 1361, 1363, 1373, 1375, 1377.
 In 1358 a convention took place in Grodno on border disputes between Lithuania and the Polish Duchy of Masovia.

 Since 1385 Grodno formed part of the Polish–Lithuanian union.
 The famous Lithuanian Grand Duke Vytautas was the prince of Grodno from 1376 to 1392, and he stayed there during his preparations for the Battle of Grunwald (1410).
 During the Lithuanian Civil War of 1389–1392, the city was captured by Władysław II Jagiełło in 1390, and then by Vytautas in 1391, with Vytautas-allied Konrad von Wallenrode committing a massacre of 15 Polish prisoners-of-war.
 After the Ostrów Agreement of 1392, Vytautas expelled the Teutonic Knights, who in revenge captured the city, burned the castle and took 3,000 prisoners.
 The city was attacked one more time by the Teutonic Knights in 1402.
 Since 1413, Grodno had been the administrative center of a powiat in Trakai Voivodeship.
 Polish King Władysław II Jagiełło often stopped in Grodno, including in 1414, 1416, 1418 and 1425.
 In 1425, Polish-Teutonic talks concerning the borders took place there.